ambroiseRabier/pixijs-first-game-tutorial/README-interactive-teacher.md

 1h-1h30 estimated time.
 Each step should have a time estimation.

 ## Introduction
+0. Préparer un lieu de de copy paste (slack idéal, sinon pastebin? framapad).
+0. Préparer exemple de projet fini.
+0. Prendre son chargeur.
+0. Take position where you have a good view on your second screen, and a view on your whole class.
+I guess best would be to have a second small screen being a copy of the large class screen.
+0. Prepare name list of participant (if you have the information).
+0. Tour de table: Prénom et pourquoi vous êtes là.
 1. Say the subject of the course.
 2. Talk about yourself: This is highly inspired from the first week of course I had at ISART Digital.
 I wanted to share and teach some key points of making a game.
 The point is giving you key points allowing you to make your own game.